Penn State vs. Arkansas Outback Bowl NCAA Football Odds, Plays and Insights | January 1, 2022

 - Penn State and its opponents have combined to score more than 47.5 points in five of 12 games this season.

-- The two teams combine to average 57.8 points per game, 10.3 more than the over/under in this contest.

-- The 40.8 combined points per game that these two squads have allowed this season are 6.7 fewer than the 47.5 total in this contest.
+- The combined points per game average of the two teams, 57.8, is 10.3 points more than Saturday's over/under.

+- This contest's total is 6.7 points more than the 40.8 these two squads combine to allow per game this season.

-- The average total in Nittany Lions games this season is 51.5, four points above Saturday's over/under of 47.5.
+- Nittany Lions games this season feature an average total of 51.5 points, a number 4.0 points higher than Saturday's over/under.

-- The 47.5-point total for this game is 7.8 points below the 55.3 points per game average total in Razorbacks games this season.
+- The 55.3 PPG average total in Razorbacks games this season is 7.8 points more than this game's over/under.

 Penn State Stats and Trends

-- Penn State is 4-2 against the spread and 5-1 overall this season when the team notches more than 24 points.
+- Penn State is 4-2 against the spread and 5-1 overall in games when it scores more than 24.0 points.

-- When Penn State piles up over 371.3 yards, the team is 6-2 against the spread and 6-2 overall.
+- When Penn State picks up over 371.3 yards, the team is 6-2 against the spread and 6-2 overall.

-- The Nittany Lions have turned the ball over 13 times this season, one fewer than the Razorbacks have forced (14).

 - Find the latest spread and moneyline odds for Penn State at SISportsbook.